den2308/Small_SPA/README.md

 small part for spa
-Small spa project on Mteor and Ract on client side Befor run project need install all addons and packages:
+Small spa project on Mteor and Ract on client side Befor run project need install all addons and packages: meteor npm install

---meteor npm install
+npm install
---npm install